petrasteiner/linguisticperltools/README.md

 # linguisticperltools
 This repository will finally comprise some of the tools and pipelines I created mainly during the period of 2014-2018, some of them revised.
 I used the Dipper tokenizer which I modified, the Treetagger for lemmatization, SMOR for morphological analyses.
+I modified part of SMOR code too or asked H. Schmidt for changes.

 The linguistic data were a Wikipedia corpus and the MLD corpus which were freely supplied from IDS (Leibniz Institut für Deutsche Sprache, Mannheim).